hubertlemczak/classable/README.md

 When we click on the `Add new row` or `Add new column` button, the button will be replaced with an input field and if there is a valid input value, a new column or row will be created.

-Viewing the row will open a modal pop-up where we can edit the row title and content, or delete the row by pressing the 3 dot menu.
-The content field fully supports markdown and will be covered in the notes resource section.
+Viewing the row will open a modal pop-up where we can edit the row title and content, or delete the row by pressing the three dot menu.
+The content field fully supports markdown and will be further covered in the notes resource section.

 The drag and drop library has the following three main components: